-In 2019, for the first time, it has been possible to calculate atmospheric nitrogen deposition to the Baltic Sea with the EMEP MSC-W model on 0.1° x 0.1° resolution for the whole period of 1995 to 2017.
-According to these calculations, depositions of oxidised, reduced and total nitrogen were, respectively, 36%, 1% and 23% lower in 2017 than in 1995.
-There is a clear decreasing trend in normalised annual total deposition of nitrogen, which is consistent with the decrease in nitrogen emissions from the HELCOM area.
-Normalised depositions of oxidised, reduced and total nitrogen in 2017 were 41%, 15% and 32% lower than in 1995.
+Airborne nitrogen depositions to the Baltic Sea have been calculated for the 1995 - 2018 period with the EMEP MSC-W model on 0.1° x 0.1° resolution.
+According to these calculations, airborne depositions of oxidised, reduced and total nitrogen were, respectively, 37%, 4% and 25% lower in 2018 than in 1995.
+There is a clear reduction in normalised depositions of nitrogen as well, which is consistent with the decrease in nitrogen emissions in the HELCOM area.
+Normalised depositions of oxidised, reduced and total nitrogen in 2018 were 41%, 14% and 31% lower than in 1995.